djangoaddicts/django-signalcontrol/docs/source/features.rst

 Signal Detection
 ----------------
-Model signals are detected automatically when django starts.
-Any model signal with signal_control applied will be detected and automatically added (if not already present) in the SignalControl database table.
+Signals are scanned automatically when django starts.
+Any signal with signal_control applied will be detected and automatically added (if not already present) in the SignalControl database table.
 An info message will be printed when django starts if a new signal with signal_control is discovered.
 It will look like this:

-``INFO: registering msg_after_my_model_save in demo with SignalControl``
+``INFO: registering msg_after_my_model_save in my_app with SignalControl``

-In this example, 'msg_after_my_model_save' is the name of the signal, and 'demo' is the name of the django app.
+In this example, 'msg_after_my_model_save' is the name of the signal, and 'my_app' is the name of the django app.

 The signal_control Decorator
 ----------------------------

-SignalControl can be added to a model signal via a provided decorator.
-In the signal.py file, import the signalcontrol decorator and add the signal_control decorator to the line directly above the signal definition.
+SignalControl can be added to a signal with the provided decorator.
+In the signals.py file, import the signalcontrol decorator and add the signal_control decorator to the line directly above the signal definition.
 Example:

 .. code-block:: python